 As with log file analyzers, a dead link finder is a good way to find obvious problems with your website navigation, because if you need to link into a main section of pages, but the only link to it is broken, then you can't expect all search engines to find and crawl those pages, and even those that find them via a sitemap may devalue them as orphan content.

 Overall, the webconfs dead link checker is a simple and easy to use tool, but is a great one to add to your general onsite SEO arsenal, and you can analyze your first 1,000 links for free.

-On the of most mentioned aspects of heat-mapping is that users are generally drawn to the top left section of the page content, possibly because we're programmed to read from left to right in English, and therefore this is the area that marketers like to aim to place their CTAs.
+One of the most mentioned insights from heat-mapping is that users are generally drawn to the top left section of the page content, possibly because we're programmed to read from left to right in English and from top to bottom (such as in a book), and therefore this is the area that marketers like to aim to place their CTAs.
 However, for SEO purposes it requires a more in-depth analysis, especially in terms of the optimum placement of navigation links to help with the user experience.

-Crazy Egg offers one of the leading heat-mapping services, and provide heatmaps, scrollmaps, and click reports.
+Crazy Egg offers one of the leading heat-mapping services, which includes not just heatmaps but also scrollmaps and click reports.
 This allows SEO's to learn how to better apply content as well as CTAs, and allows for greater insights when it comes to website analytics tools.

 Pricing is relatively cheap and there is also a 30-day trial available.

 Which onpage SEO tools are best for you?

 When deciding which onpage SEO tools to use, first consider what your actual needs are, as the cheapest options may only provide basic features, so if you need to use advanced tools you may find a more expensive platform is better suited to you.
 Additionally, higher-end software can usually cater for every need by providing a whole suite of additional SEO tools, so do ensure you have a good idea of which features you think you may require for your onpage SEO.

 How we tested the best onpage SEO tools